-Our office has raised notary education to a new level.
-We have free notary seminars scheduled throughout the state to give every notary an opportunity to become properly trained and educated about Oregon laws and good notary procedure.
+The Secretary of State has free notary seminars scheduled throughout the state to give every notary an opportunity to become properly trained and educated about Oregon laws and good notary procedure.
 Brush up your notary knowledge and get the answers to your questions by attending a live seminar.
-The seminars are a comprehensive and thorough examination of notary basics; what a notary is, responsibilities and liabilities, how to notarize, notary certificates and the notary journal.
-This is your chance to talk to the state agency that regulates notaries, and participate in lively discussions about procedures, practices and notary laws.
-Go online to view the notary seminar schedule and register for a class.
+The basic seminar is a comprehensive and thorough examination of notary basics: what a notary is, responsibilities and liabilities, how to notarize, notary certificates, and the notary journal.